fmcnallyi3/icetop-cnn/README.md

 ## Introduction
 Welcome to icetop-cnn!

-As a high-level overview, this project aims to train neural networks on low-statistics data collected from the IceTop surface detector.
+This project aims to train neural networks on low-level cosmic-ray air shower data collected from the IceTop surface detector.
+It is built for energy but can be extended to core position, direction, and maybe even composition.

 ## How to Install
-This installation tutorial assumes you have some familiarity with navigating a terminal and the Linux operating system.\
+This installation tutorial assumes you have some familiarity with navigating a terminal and the Linux operating system.
 If you are new to working in the command line or in a Linux environment, check out [this section](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide#linux) on Linux in our [user guide](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide).

 <details open>
   <summary><b>Log in to Cobalt</b></summary>

+  IceTop-CNN is designed to use IceCube's computing resources.
+You must log in to a computing node ("cobalt") to get started.\
-  First, open the command prompt (Windows) or terminal (Mac/Linux).\
+  First, open the command prompt (Windows) or terminal (Mac/Linux).
 If you have [configured your .ssh](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide#configuring-ssh), then you may log in with the following command:
   ```bash
   ssh cobalt
   ```